ChurchCRM/CRM/CONTRIBUTING.md

 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Changes to ChurchCRM will trigger version number changes in accordance with [Semantic Versioning 2.0.0](http://semver.org/)

+## Branching Strategy
+* "Master" branch is evergreen - only peer reviewed, working code should be merged into master.
+* "Develop" is less strict.
+If code is not perfect, but provides adequate functionality, it may be merged into develop.
+All known bugs are should have new issues opened so that the issues are tracked.
+*  Features should be developed in a separate branch named accordingly

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.